lead generation

 By leveraging analytics and metrics,

-you can gain valuable insights into your lead generation efforts
+you can gain valuable insights into your lead-generation efforts

 and make informed decisions to optimize your strategy.